aplbrain/grandiso-networkx/README.md

 Subgraph isomorphism is a resource-heavy (but branch-parallelizable) algorithm that is hugely impactful for large graph analysis.
 SotA algorithms for this (Ullmann, VF2, BB-Graph) are heavily RAM-bound, but this is due to a large number of small processes each of which hold a small portion of a traversal tree in memory.

-_Grand-Iso_ is a subgraph isomorphism algorithm that exchanges this resource-limitation for a parallelizable (albeit much much longer) partial-match queue structure.
+_Grand-Iso_ is a subgraph isomorphism algorithm that exchanges this resource-limitation for a parallelizable partial-match queue structure.

 ## Pseudocode for novel "Grand-Iso" algorithm